Configure a custom domain name

 |This topic applies to Intune in both the Azure portal and the classic portal.|

-This topic tells administrators how they can create a DNS CNAME to simplify and customize their logon experience.
+This topic tells administrators how you can create a DNS CNAME to simplify and customize your logon experience using Microsoft Intune.

 When your organization signs up for a Microsoft cloud-based service like Intune, you're given an initial domain name hosted in Azure Active Directory (AD) that looks like your-domain.onmicrosoft.com.
 In this example, your-domain is the domain name that you chose when you signed up. onmicrosoft.com is the suffix assigned to the accounts you add to your subscription.
 You can configure your organization's custom domain to access Intune instead of the domain name provided with your subscription.